gw-ece1120-s2016/lab06/README.md

 The goals of this lab are to extend your experience with loops, functions and arrays.
-You may have to read the chapter in the textbook about loops, arrays, and functions in order to do these problems.
+You may have to read the chapter in the textbook about loops, arrays, functions, and character arrays in order to do these problems.

 **Be sure to put your name in a comment at the top of each program you